One great thing to come from the COVID lockdown has been a great number of entirely virtual hackathons popping up all over the world.

 - Summarize the key players and their traits, as Transferwise did

-If you enjoyed this, you’ll love our course.
-Head on over to Essential Brand Positioning for Start-Ups to learn more.
+- If you enjoyed this, you’ll love our course.
+Head on over to our course to learn more.